 How to open an online betting account:

-When it’s time to get set up to play online or with your phone, the entire process is quick and painless.
-From start to finish, you’re looking at a few minutes.
+When it’s time to get set up to play online or with your phone at the DraftKings Ontario app or the MGM Sportsbook app, for example, the entire process is quick and painless.
+From start to finish you’re looking at a few minutes.
 Here’s a step-by-step guide on what you need to do.

 - Click through on our exclusive links on this page